cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 far the most popular.
 The reason for this is two-fold: first, the Kubernetes environment itself is written in Go, so the client library is perfectly optimized.
-Second, the Operator SDK (with embedded Kubebuilder) supports the implemention of Operators in Go out-of-the-box.
+Second, the Operator SDK (with embedded Kubebuilder) supports the implementation of Operators in Go out-of-the-box.
 This saves developers a lot of code scaffolding and gives them code generation for free.